Gema1407/Nemesis-AICodingApp/README.md

-This project is just a product of AI Coding that I tried
+This project is just a product of AI Coding that I tried (dont take it to serious plsss😅😭🙏)

 # Nemesis | Next-Gen Cybersecurity Platform